Sigmmma/c20/EDITORS.md

 * Troubleshooting
 * Installation
 * Usage
+* Appendix: <heading>, or just "Appendix" with subheadings if multiple

 ## Wiki limitations to avoid
 Avoid headings which are also links, as the full HTML of the heading becomes slugified for its ID.